Get expert help with the boredom you feel in your relationship. Click here to chat online to someone right now.

 If it seems like things have gotten a little stagnant, it’s important to take stock of your feelings and take some time to analyze your thoughts and figure out what’s really going on.

-To give you a hand, here are a few questions you can ask yourself to help you identify the problem and get your relationship ducks in a row before you make any big decisions.
+To give you a hand, here are some tips to help you identify the problem and get your relationship ducks in a row before you make any big decisions.

 Though your relationship should be a central part of your life, it shouldn’t be your sole focus, and you shouldn’t expect all the excitement in your life to be provided by your partner.